HavierHeng/J-IT-Mobile-Robotics-Group7/Project/track_particle_localization/README.md

 ### Measurement model: Position of points in pointcloud
 Rather than use the objects detected as landmarks (we opt for this in our report), the fact that we have a point cloud map means that we can figure out what points are seen in a pointcloud.
 This can then be used to update our particle's possibly of hypothesis.

 ## How to test our model?
+For the simplified version using Rtabmap capabilities to localize the LapBot

 Technically, we can test our model anywhere, even not on the racetrack or without a battery to run the motors.

 All we need to do is to set up the objects, carry the robot around to build a pointcloud map using Rtabmap.
-If we can loop closure, even better!
+This will becomes the known map for testing.
+In our case, we did this in the lab by placing down the objects in a position and pushing our car back and forth!

-Now, we can run our test script, set the initial position of the robot in the world, and then carry it around and let it perform its localization.
+Now, we can run rtabmap with the database selected, start our node logic to deal with getting objects from zed2, then push it around the world encountering obstacles.

 ## ROS2 Topics for Zed2 camera
 `/zed/zed_node/pose` - `Pose` Camera pose referred to Map frame (complete data fusion applied) - Can be used to get current position in space